 Build relationships with the offshore managers

 Ensure effective communication with offshore managers is the best way to save time in the offshore process.
 The managers may be the delivery head, the quality head and/or other ones.
-If you do this properly, these men will provide you with a strong support to be successful in the offshoring project.
+If you do this properly, these men will provide you with strong support to be successful in the offshoring project.

 Know your team!

-Please spend a time to study about the team.
+Please spend the time to study the team.
 Though it is not an easy job because the team is a thousand kilometres away from you, but it’s worth trying!
 What you should do is to try to interact with as many team members as possible, to gain as many details about them as you can.
 One of the easiest ways is to send an occasional email to an individual team member or asking about a sticky problem.
 This action shows your trust in each team members of the offshore team.

 Eliminate the ‘customer’ role

 Obviously, the relation between you and the developers are the relation between customer-provider.
 However, the suggestion here is that, do not play the role of the “customer” of yours to the offshore team.
 That is because it creates a barrier to the onsite group and the offshore group.
 Communication between people in customer role and ones in providers role would not as effective, open and comprehensive as communication between equal partners or co-workers.
-Eliminating the ‘customer’ role will, consequently, bring you a better understanding offshore developers team.
+Eliminating the ‘customer’ role will, consequently, bring you a better understanding of offshore developers team.